10 hidden small towns in Croatia

 8 tourism trends that will change the way you travel in 2026.

-December 15, 2025Hvar Island is known as a top tourist destination for party lovers and world-famous celebrities.
-However, the island also hides beautiful pebble and sandy beaches along its coastline that may charm visitors even more.
-Families with children will enjoy the sandy and pebble beaches on the northern side of the island, while adventurers will find beaches for themselves on the southern side.
-This time, we have selected 6 beaches on Hvar Island that we are sure you will love.
+December 15, 2025The island of Hvar is known as a top tourist destination for party lovers and world-famous celebrities.
+However, along its shores, the island hides beautiful pebble and sandy beaches that may captivate visitors even more.
+Families with children will enjoy the sandy and pebble beaches on the northern side of the island, while adventurers will find their perfect spots on the southern side.
+This time, we have selected 6 beaches on the island of Hvar that we are sure you will love.

 Maslinica (near Stari Grad)